collerty/game-box/README.md

-# 🎮 GameBox
+# 🎮 GamHub

-**GameBox** is an all-in-one mobile app for Android, built in modern **Kotlin** using **Jetpack Compose**, that lets you play multiple mini-games—both singleplayer and multiplayer!
+**GameHub** is an all-in-one mobile app for Android, built in modern **Kotlin** using **Jetpack Compose**, that lets you play multiple mini-games—both singleplayer and multiplayer!
-With a stylish unified menu and support for Firebase-backed multiplayer, GameBox is designed as a fun, extensible playground for your favorite classic and new games.
+With a stylish unified menu and support for Firebase-backed multiplayer, GameHub is designed as a fun, extensible playground for your favorite classic and new games.

 ---